ampapacek/MorphemeOrigin/README.md

-# Morpheme Origin Project
+# Identification of Morpheme Origin

-This repository is part of a Bachelor thesis on **morpheme origin prediction**.
+This repository is part of a Bachelor thesis on **Identification of Morpheme Origin**.
 Given morphologically segmented words or sentences, it aims to determine an etymology sequence (i.e., language of origin and possible intermediate languages) for each morph.

 ## Overview